 These days many flight schools or independent instructors have websites that provide much of the information you will want when conducting an initial screening of schools for cost, ease of scheduling, and compatibility with the kind of flying for which you want to train.
 Then contact your prospects for more information, schedule a visit as a prospective student, or just walk in to make an inquiry and look around.

 Not sure about your aviation goal yet?
 No worries.
 The people you meet at the flight schools you visit may be able to help you decide.
 Many student pilots are content to figure it out as they go; perhaps they always dreamed of learning to fly, and for the moment fulfilling that long-term goal is the only clear motivator.

 The flight school staff can help you match up your flying goals with the most suitable training programs and pilot certification levels.
-For example, earning a sport pilot certificate requires less total training than a private pilot certificate, but offers fewer piloting privileges, limits you to one passenger, and prohibits flight in some airspace.
+For example, earning a sport pilot certificate requires less total training than a private pilot certificate, but offers fewer piloting privileges, limits you to one passenger, and prohibits flight in some types of airspace.
 Earning a private pilot certificate requires more total training, but allows you to fly bigger, more powerful aircraft and is a leg up on higher levels of certification and training.
 Obtaining a medical certificate issued by an aviation medical examiner is required to exercise a private pilot certificate, whereas a sport pilot can operate on the basis of a valid U.S. driver’s license—and even that’s not required for operating a glider or a balloon.

 Whichever path you choose, a practical test comes at the end of flight training, based on your meeting experience and knowledge requirements you will find in the appropriate study publications and attested to by your instructor.
 You can review these requirements in the federal aviation regulations and in the FAA’s Airman Certification Standards.